 The gold star represents the best theoretically possible solution, but may not exist in practice.
 There is a long history of inter-service rivalry that makes joint cooperation hard to accomplish as depicted in (Vick, Zeigler, Brackup, & Meyers, 2020).
 That is why COCOMs were created in 1986.
-Multinational cooperation can also be considered quite fickle, outside of the countries with deep security ties to the United States already (Japan, South Korea, Australia). (insert source here)
+Multinational cooperation can also be considered quite fickle, particularly outside of the countries with deep security ties to the United States already (Orletsky, et al., 2023)

 An initial literature review of studies revealed a plethora of existing models that can help decision-makers select wise investments into RB and ACE along the lines of hardened infrastructure and certain capability investments.
 The value of deception is mentioned as an effective and cost-efficient strategy in a cursory fashion; however, provisions for the use of deception are not included in the papers and models that we examined.
 This research seeks to fill that gap by providing an initial estimate of the potential cost and effectiveness of a deception strategy.